greyhoundforty/roks-icd-workshop/workshop/ICD.md

 # Deploy ICD instances

+You must already have an IBM account in order to create an ICD Instance.

 Deploy an instance of the [Databases for Etcd](https://cloud.ibm.com/catalog/services/databases-for-etcd) service.
 For this example you can use the `lite` plan.
 If you have already provisioned a lite version of Etcd you will need to change `lite` to `standard`.